JonPulfer/gofiggy/README.md

 My first controller and learned a lot along the way.

-I have a script to create the kind cluster the you run from the root of this repos like so: -
+I have a script to create the kind cluster that you run from the root of this repos like so: -

+_NB: assumes docker is installed (running too otherwise you get an error) and also kind needs to be installed_

 ```bash
 ./bin/create_cluster.sh